-The Roadway Design Division will provide copies of all official correspondence with the FAA, NDA, private airport authorities, and/ or the local airport authority including any responses or comments to the NEPA Specialist in the Project Development Division (PDD).
+The Roadway Design Division will provide copies of all official correspondence with the FAA, NDA, private airport authorities, and/or the local airport authority including any responses or comments to the NEPA Specialist in the Environmental Project Management Unit (EPMU) of the Project Development Division (PDD).
 This correspondence will be included in the NEPA document.
 The contractor commitment below will also be included in the NEPA document for all public airports.
 Private airports do not need specific commitments unless comments are received from the airport manager.